Khrystofor03/VisComm/vinci-reloaded-2026/Design Notes 4 lab/2-audience-Goal.md

 *How will you know the visualization works?*

-A viewer (including individuals with red-green color blindness) sitting at the back of Room 212 can accurately identify the hottest hours and the corresponding weather conditions within 3 seconds, without needing to strain their eyes or read tiny axis labels.
+A viewer (including individuals with red-green color blindness) sitting at the back of conference room can accurately identify the hottest hours and the corresponding weather conditions within 3 seconds, without needing to strain their eyes or read tiny axis labels.